rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2.md

 ![Conductor Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-2/Conductor-7.png %})

-We have completed two basic checks, and we will skip some migration allocation code (noted by the ellipses) as this doesn't have much to do with the current discussion, and get heavilly into the Nova Placement API and the Allocations system, which is beyond the current scope of our goals at the moment.
+We have completed two basic checks and are skipping some migration allocation code (noted by the ellipses) because this section doesn't have much to do with the current discussion.
+The skipped sction gets heavilly into the Nova Placement API and the Allocations system, which is beyond the scope of current discussion.

 Now that the instance and the source are both verified as good to go, it is time to find that destination!
 This code checks that a destination was not already given (remember that our destination is `None` so we satisfy the `if not` operator) and overrides *self.destination* and *dest\_node* with the results of *\_find\_destination*.